jsequ/sentinel-brute-force-geo-visualization/README.md

 ## Project Overview

-This project demonstrates how to detect and visualize potential brute-force authentication activity using Microsoft Sentinel and Kusto Query Language (KQL).
+This project demonstrates detection and visualization of potential brute-force authentication activity using Microsoft Sentinel and Kusto Query Language (KQL).

-The goal was to identify geographic patterns of repeated failed sign-in attempts and build a visual monitoring layer to improve investigation speed and visibility.
+The objective was to identify geographic patterns of repeated failed sign-in attempts and build an operational monitoring layer to improve investigation speed, visibility, and threat prioritization.

 ---

 ## Objective

-Detect and visualize high-volume failed login attempts over a 30-day period to identify potential brute-force or credential-stuffing activity.
+Detect and visualize high-volume failed login attempts over a 30-day period to identify potential brute-force or credential-stuffing activity targeting identity infrastructure.

 ---